mabel-dev/opteryx.dev/docs/sql-reference/adv-sample-data.md

 - `$planets` (20 columns, 9 rows) **#plutoisaplanet**
 - `$astronauts` (19 columns,  357 rows)

-Satellite and Planet datasets acquired from [this source](https://github.com/devstronomy/nasa-data-scraper/tree/f610e541a053f05e26573570604aed50b358cc43/data/json).
+Satellites and Planets datasets acquired from [this source](https://github.com/devstronomy/nasa-data-scraper/tree/f610e541a053f05e26573570604aed50b358cc43/data/json).

-Astronaut dataset acquired from [Kaggle](https://www.kaggle.com/nasa/astronaut-yearbook).
+Astronauts dataset acquired from [Kaggle](https://www.kaggle.com/nasa/astronaut-yearbook).

 These relations are prefixed with a dollar sign (`$`) and can be accessed as per user datasets.
 For example: